Why Middle School Is the Peak of Screen Time — and What Schools Can Do

 Discuss attention and distraction openly

-Help students recognize signs of overuse
+Help students recognise signs of overuse

 Digital literacy should include digital well-being, not just technical skills.